Wizek/hs-di/README.md

   -- not required for a later release.
 ```

 This is a highly experimental feature.
 It is intended to be useful in not just testing, but also to make it simpler to deal with monadic dependencies of initializing functions or your whole application.
-E.g. reading configuration from disk, making a network requests, initializing a random seed without it having to be passed around, etc...
+E.g. reading configuration from disk, making network requests, initializing a random seed without it having to be passed around, etc...
 All while still enabling the code to behave fully deterministically under testing.